Arts

 Las Casas de la Selva invites artists to spend time working quietly in a living rainforest.

 This Artist-in-Residence opportunity is process-centered and low-pressure.
-It is designed for artists who want to step away from noise, deadlines, and constant output and instead focus on attention, observation, and slow practice in relationship with place.
+It is designed for artists of all disciplines who want to step away from noise, deadlines, and constant output and instead focus on attention, observation, and slow practice in relationship with place.

 There are no production quotas, exhibition requirements, or deliverables.
 Walking, listening, thinking, painting, writing, sketching, dancing, or simply being present are all valid forms of work here.